Practice Problems for Computer Literacy Exams

 Where Do I Find My Grades?

 Grades are recorded on the online student grading system within seven school days from the date you took the exam.
 The site is located from your student portal.
 Type your username and password.
 At the next screen choose the class then choose the grades option.
+Your grade will show as a 0 until graded.

 What Grade is Required to Pass the classes and Tests?